What is UTF-8? The Encoding That Powers the Modern Web

 <meta charset="UTF-8">

-<!-- Place it before <title> or any other content -->Common UTF-8 Problems
+<!-- Put it early inside <head>, before text content that needs decoding -->Common UTF-8 Problems

-Most encoding bugs happen when text is read using the wrong encoding:
+Most encoding bugs happen when bytes are read using the wrong encoding or when code confuses bytes with characters:

-Some editors (notably Windows Notepad) add a Byte Order Mark (EF BB BF) at the start of UTF-8 files.
-This can break JSON parsers, shell scripts, and PHP files.
+Some tools add a UTF-8 Byte Order Mark at the start of files.
+It can break JSON, shell scripts, or strict parsers.
+Save as UTF-8 without BOM when possible.

 Best Practices